ddogg26/cybersecurity-notes-and-writeups/Writeups/OverTheWire/Bandit.md

 - `ssh bandit.labs.overthewire.org -p 2220 -i sshkey.private -l bandit14`
 - We're told that in order to login to the bandit14 account, we must use the private SSH key they've provided to us.
 After looking through the `man` page for SSH, I found this option:
 	- -i | Selects a file from which the identity (private key) for RSA or DSA authentication is read.
 The default is ~/.ssh/identity for protocol version 1, and ~/.ssh/id_rsa and ~/.ssh/id_dsa for protocol version 2.
 Identity files may also be specified on a per-host basis in the configuration file.
 It is possible to have multiple -i options (and multiple identities specified in configuration files)
-- Using this new option, we are able to login to bandit14 and solve the next challenge
+- Remember that this SSH command must be run from within the bandit13 home folder because that is where the sshkey is.
+Using this new option, we are able to login to bandit14 and solve the next challenge
 #### bandit 14 -> 15 -
-8xCjnmgoKbGLhHFAZlGE5Tmu4M2tKJQo
+- 8xCjnmgoKbGLhHFAZlGE5Tmu4M2tKJQo
 #### bandit 15 -> 16 -
 #### bandit 16 -> 17 -